intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Divergent implementations of a specification emerge over time.
-When variations occur in the interpretation or expression of semantic components, implementations cease to be perfectly interoperable.
+When variations occur in the interpretation or expression of semantic components, implementations may effectively cease to be interoperable.

 Implementation bugs are often identified as the cause of variation, though it is often a combination of factors.
 Using a protocol in ways that were not